What to know about the postcoital test

-The first reported evaluation of sperm and the cervical mucus was performed by J. Marion Sims and later described by Max Huhner.
+The first evaluation of sperm and the cervical mucus was by J. Marion Sims and later described by Max Huhner.
 The test became known as the Sims-Huhner test.
 The purpose of this test was to evaluate the sperm interaction with a woman’s cervical mucus.
-The test must be done within one to two days before ovulation.
+The test must occur within one to two days before ovulation.
 Basal body temperature charts or ovulation-predicting kits are very helpful in determining the time of ovulation.

 There have been many studies suggesting that the test is neither accurate nor predictive of fertility.
 With the application of principles of evidenced-based medicine, the role of the PCT has been questioned and its use has become controversial.
 A classic study by Collins from Canada in 1984 essentially discredited the PCT.
 Collins reviewed data on couples who had completed their fertility evaluation.
 These couples were contacted to determine who had become pregnant without any further fertility treatments.
 He correlated this information with results from their PCT.
 Patients were compared who had many motile sperm, some motile sperm, few motile sperm, only non-motile sperm, and no sperm in their cervical mucus.
 The percentage of pregnancies was statistically equal in all of the groups.